 Another issue many retailers are grappling with is the likelihood that steadily deepening discounts actually cause consumers to delay making purchases.
 For shoppers, the message is that there might be a better deal tomorrow, so it may be wise to wait.
 After all, if an item was 10% off yesterday, and is 20% of today, it very may well be 30% off tomorrow.
 The pricing strategies of many retailers may, therefore, actually be contributing to slow sales.

 Christmas comes early at the cyber North Pole

-December 14th usually marks the end of the online Cyber-Christmas buying season because that is the last day that shoppers can order products and have delivery guaranteed by Christmas.
+December 14th usually marks the end of the online Cyber-Christmas buying season because that is the last day that shoppers can order products and have delivery by Christmas.
 A large part of the Christmas buying-season story will be told on that day.
 The rest of the story will be played out in the brick-and-mortar stores between that day and Christmas.
 If sales in traditional stores jump after the 14th, then it just might be a good Christmas season for retail businesses after all.